Lecture outline - Introduction to physical

 Since physical geology is a scientific

-endeavor it makes sense to consider the basic nature of that endeavor.
+endeavor it makes sense to explore the basic nature of that endeavor.

 is involved in the scientific process?